Alcoholic beverage: Pulque

 Pulque is the Mesoamerican fermented drink made from the "honey water" of maguey, Agave americana.
-The drink distilled from pulque is tequila or mescal Mezcal.
+Pulque can be distilled to produce tequila or Mezcal.

 Rice wine

+Rice wine is an alcoholic drink fermented and possibly distilled from rice, consumed in East Asia, Southeast Asia and South Asia.
 Sake, huangjiu, mijiu, and cheongju are popular examples of East Asian rice wine.

 Wine

 Wine is a fermented beverage most commonly produced from grapes.
 Wine involves a longer fermentation process than beer and often a long aging process (months or years), resulting in an alcohol content of 9%–16% ABV.

-Sparkling wines such French Champagne, Catalan Cava or Italian Prosecco are also made from grapes, with a secondary fermentation.
+Sparkling wines such as French Champagne, Catalan Cava and Italian Prosecco are also made from grapes, with a secondary fermentation.

 Fruit wines are made from fruits other than grapes, such as plums, cherries, or apples.

+Fermentation process

+Wine, beer, and spirits are produced through the activity of yeasts, a group of roughly 160 species of single-celled fungi, some of which are beneficial, while others are associated with food spoilage or human disease.
+The most commonly used yeasts in fermentation and baking belong to the genus Saccharomyces, whose name means "sugar fungus".
+These organisms are cultivated both for their role in generating flavors and aromas considered desirable, and for their ability to inhibit the growth of competing microbes which would otherwise infect food.
+Their production of alcohol is linked to their capacity to function with minimal oxygen.
+In the presence of oxygen, other living cells metabolise fuel molecules leaving behind only carbon dioxide and water, when oxygen is absent sugars can only partially be broken down, following the general equation (from glucose to energy):